 History book Club – Third Thursdays of the Month – Macaulay hosts a special book club for history lovers, featuring both contemporary and historical literature.
 Visit www.countymemorytrail.ca for the reading list.
 10 a.m.
 35 Church Street, Picton Free Membership.
 Contact: Jennifer Lyons, Head Curator 613-476-2148 x258

 CAREGIVERS SUPPORT Afternoons – The Alzheimers Society of Prince Edward County welcomes caregivers and their partners on the second Tuesday of the month at 1pm at 90 King Street, Picton office.
-These couples who face challenges inherent in living with dementia can share common concerns in a safe, understanding environment.
-Always a learning experience for all involved.
-Educational aids and literature also available.
-Call 613 476 2085 for details, or more information.
+Couples who face challenges inherent in living with dementia can share common concerns in a safe, understanding environment.
+Call 613 476 2085 for more information.

 AL-ANON - for people affected by someone’s drinking.
 Tuesdays and Thursdays.
 AL-ATEEN Tuesdays.
 Contact 1-866-951-3711.

 Hospice Prince Edward – If you are having trouble coping with the death of a loved one, this group could be of some support for you.
 Call 613-476-2181 ex 4519.

 Volunteer Drivers Needed – Volunteer Drivers escort seniors to medical appointments and essential shopping.
-If you enjoy driving and meeting people, Prince Edward Community Care for Seniors want to discuss with you volunteer opportunities tailored to your availability.
-The life you change may be yours!
-Prince Edward County Community Care’s volunteers support seniors to live at home. www.communitycareforseniors.org
+Prince Edward Community Care for Seniors www.communitycareforseniors.org

-Donate used items to Community Care’s Thrift Shop - Take your good used items to Prince Edward Community Care’s Thrift Shop, 153 Main Street, Picton Monday 1pm-4pm, Tuesday to Saturday 10am-4pm.
+Donate used items to Community Care’s Thrift Shop – Take your good used items to Prince Edward Community Care’s Thrift Shop, 153 Main Street, Picton Monday 1pm-4pm, Tuesday to Saturday 10am-4pm.
 100 per cent of the proceeds go toward helping seniors live at home.
-For more information call the Thrift Shop at 613-476-1555. www.communitycareforseniors.org
+613-476-1555. www.communitycareforseniors.org